-The five past years have each exhibited a significantly greater number of earthquake events than all previous years - certainly since 2004, when CQSRG began monitoring.
-The 2016 ML 5.8 Bowen event is probably the second largest earthquake to have been recorded on the East coast of Mainland Australia in modern times.
+The seven past years have each exhibited a significantly greater number of earthquake events than all previous years - certainly since 2004, when CQSRG began monitoring.
+The 2016 ML 5.8 Bowen event was previously arguably the second largest earthquake to have been recorded on the East coast of Mainland Australia in modern times.
+This has now been eclipsed by the ML 5.9 that occurred in Victoria on 12 September 2021 (this year).